AlexBuck328/wildfires/README.md

 ### F. Aesthetic and Design Considerations

 Design is simple and clean with little to distract the user from the mapped data.
-The base map will be dark and the fire polygons will be a glowing orange-red to represent flames.
+The base map will be dark, and the fire polygons will be a glowing orange-red to represent flames.
 UI is minimal and unobtrusive to allow data trends to standout.
 Intuitive design features and functionality create an enjoyable user experience, while providing substantial data in an easily digestible format.

 ### G. Conclusion